What is the Constitution?

 All states in the United States possess some form of Constitution or at least a general law of the land that will consist of a variety of consensual legal issues.
 Such laws or rules may include statutory law, judge-made law, customary law or conventions.

-Constitutional laws govern the relationship between the legislature, the judiciary and the executive bodies within the governing system.
-One of the fundamental tasks of constitutional law is to indicate hierarchies and relationship of power.
+Constitutional laws govern the relationship between the legislature, the judiciary, and the executive bodies within the governing system.
+One of the fundamental tasks of constitutional law is to indicate hierarchies and relationships of power.
 When a constitution establishes a federal state, the framework will identify the several levels of government which coexist with exclusive or shared areas of jurisdiction over the application of enforcement and lawmaking powers.

 In addition to the organization of governmental powers, a constitution will also govern the rights of the individual citizens against the state.
 All states and the federal government as a whole possess a codified constitution with a developed bill of rights.
 This section of the constitution establishes the individual citizen’s undeniable rights and liberties.
 Any issues where a governing body strips an individual of these rights may be evaluated in a court of law.